Cannoli Filling Recipe (How to Make)

 Instructions

-• Add heavy cream to the chilled mixing bowl.
-Using an electric mixer fitted with a whisk attachment, beat cream at high speed until stiff peaks form.
-Add the powdered sugar to the cream and whisk to combine.
+• WHIP CREAM: Add โ…“ cup heavy cream to the chilled bowl.
+Using an electric mixer, beat on high speed for 2 to 3 minutes, until stiff peaks form.
+Add ยฝ cup powdered sugar and beat just until combined and smooth.

-• Scoop filling into a piping bag fitted with a tip to fill each shell with the prepared cannoli filling.
-Sprinkle mini chocolate chips over each end and dust the filled cannoli with powdered sugar.
+• FILL CANNOLI: Transfer the filling to a piping bag fitted with a tip.
+Pipe filling into cannoli shells.
+Sprinkle ยฝ cup mini chocolate chips onto each end and dust with powdered sugar before serving.

 Donna’s Notes